chernaruski/arma-buildings-tutorial/arma-how-to-make-buildings.md

 ## Photos
-Find over the web or make as many reference photos of your own.
+Search the web or make as many reference photos of your own and use it.
 Not necessarily the exact building you are modeling.
 Something similar should do too.
 You will need photos of the interior, exterior, roof, fundament, stairs.
 Basically, everything you can think of.

 ## Official Documentation
 Sometimes you can even find full design documentation for a building.
 These contain descriptions of materials used, dimensions, etc.